 If you cannot picture spending your Christmas in Athens without a festive feast and all the trimmings then don’t worry!
 There are several excellent restaurants in the city where you can enjoy a sumptuous roast chicken, served with gravy, veg, and all the Christmas goodies.

-The best places worth checking out for your Christmas dinner are the Tudor Hall restaurant at the King George Hotel, Orizontes at the foot of Lycabettus, and the restaurant at the Grande Bretagne Hotel in Syntagma.
+The best places worth checking out for your Christmas dinner are housed within many upscale Athens hotels.
+Check out the Tudor Hall restaurant at the King George Hotel, Orizontes at the foot of Lycabettus, and the restaurant at the Grande Bretagne Hotel in Syntagma.

-Indulge in Greek Sweet Treats
+Indulge in Greek sweet treats

 Greek food is a highlight of a Greek travel adventure regardless of when you visit Athens.
-With that said, spending Christmas in Athens means that you can try lots of seasonal dishes.
+However, spending Christmas in Athens means that you can try lots of seasonal dishes.

-Melomakarona cookies are the most common sweet snack of Greek christmas.
+Melomakarona cookies are the most common sweet snack of Greek Christmas.
 These are little egg-shaped biscuits that are made with flour, olive oil, and honey.
 The cookies are then usually seasoned with cinnamon, sugar, cloves, and lemon.

 Kourabiedes are Greek butter cookies.
 The cookies are soft, crumbly, and sweet.
 Kourabiedes are usually filled with almonds and then dusted with icing sugar.